 Image via Flickr

 Before we get into what Apple says about icons (not much) and what other people say about icons (lots and lots), why is icon design so important?
-It’s fair question.
+It’s a fair question.

 First, a picture tells a thousand words, and if a user scrolling through dozens or hundreds of apps at a time, then your icon needs to stand out.
 That much is pretty obvious.
-This challenge has become even more pertinent since Apple released their iOS 8 update back in 2014.
+This challenge has become even more pertinent since Apple released its iOS 8 update back in 2014.
 The change to continuous scrolling means that users can move through apps an awful lot quicker than they used to.

 The result?
 Less time per app, so you really need to nail your pictures and screenshots.

-What Apple’s got to say
+What Apple’s Got to Say

 So what’s Apple got to say on the subject?
 A quick look at the iOS Dev Library and they’ve got a whole section on app icons.
 Most of it is about making the icon look good once it’s on the device, rather than in the App Store, but they do offer some very high level advice like: